A Typical Day Aboard

 Wake up to a full spread of local breakfast options courtesy of your private, onboard chef.
 Sometimes you’ll have an early adventure to fuel up for.
 For example, one morning in Holland you’ll get an early start in time to catch all the action at the world’s largest flower auction in Aalsmeer from a special gallery, where for a moment or two, you’ll be at the center of the international flower trade.

-Set out for the first ride or walk of the day.
+Set out for the first ride of the day.
 Perhaps you’ll pedal through the vineyards that line the Moselle Rover in Germany, or follow the promise of spring through tulip-laden Holland, or cruise along easy paths to Ghent—a historic city that was founded over 1,400 years ago and still boasts many beautiful buildings dating to medieval times.

 Meet up with your Trip Leaders and the VBT support van at an arranged time and place to refill your water bottle and enjoy a healthy snack.
-Then continue cycling or walking through beautiful landscapes and quaint villages before stopping for lunch.
+Then continue cycling through beautiful landscapes and quaint villages before stopping for lunch.

 Gather with your fellow travelers for a home-hosted picnic at the farm estate of a local Frisian couple that features a mini nature reserve of pretty gardens, tranquil water features, budding trees and beautiful wooden benches that they carved.
 Or perhaps find a quiet café on your own as you make your way to Trier, an ancient German city that was founded by the Celts in the 4th century BC.